Navis Rail Planning – Design and Scheduling Tools for Freight Railroads

 Example of Comparison of Yard Inventory and Activity Between Kansas City & Shreveport

-Boss supports both automated and manual development of a Locomotive Plan.
-In either case, Boss allows you to understand your critical rolling stock assets; drive utilization, predict maintenance needs, and minimize fuel costs.
+Navis Rail supports both automated and manual development of a Locomotive Plan.
+In either case, the system allows you to understand your critical rolling stock assets; drive utilization, predict maintenance needs, and minimize fuel costs.

 - Plan and optimize power distribution plans and light engine moves